execRooted/root-editor/README.md

 # Root Editor

-> Made and tested on Arch Linux, should work fine in all major distros
+> Made and tested on Arch Linux and Debian-based(Tails more specificly), should work fine in all major distros

 <img src="github/logo.png" width="500" alt="Root Editor Logo">